 When undertaking an excavation, buried utilities may pass along or through the working site.
 When a utility is located within the excavation area, trial holes can be dug to carefully expose and mark its position.
 Commonly, only cable locators are issued to field crews, while signal transmitters are classified as an extra piece of equipment, often left in the back of vans and not used.

 The technology built within the Leica DDSMART cable locators can record and log the instruments’ activity.
 The instrument records the signal transmitter during the survey, enabling data to be analysed through the Leica DX Shield software to determine if the recommended guidelines are followed and to evaluate staff training requirements.

 In addition, to detect and avoid the plastic and non-metallic pipes or confirming excavation areas are clear of utilities, you should have at hand a GPR, like the Leica DSX.
 With this utility detection solution, you have a more efficient, robust and easy-to-use GPR system to contractors and users by detecting utilities on-site and easily checking data quality in real-time.
 When the Leica DSX is used in conjunction with Leica Geosystems MC1 machine control software, the chances of utility damage are reduced.

 5. Importance of training your crew

 A lack of training produces additional high-level risks to excavation teams.
 Often utility strikes are caused by operators who have not received adequate training.
 At Leica Geosystems, we take training very seriously, and we offer a range of training programs to teaching operators the correct methods to locate underground utilities.
-With Leica Detection Campus we provide you with a thorough insight into our extensive portfolio of detection solutions.
+With Leica Geosystems Detection Campus we provide you with a thorough insight into our extensive portfolio of detection solutions.